aKaReZa75/eBoard_ATMEGA328/README.md

 # ATMEGA328 Board
-This project involves designing, assembling, and testing an educational header board for the ATMEGA328 AVR microcontroller, compatible with the Arduino UNO.
+This repository involves designing, assembling, and testing an educational header board for the ATMEGA328 AVR microcontroller, compatible with the Arduino UNO.

 ![ATMEGA328 Shield](Images/ATEMGA3281.png)